 After taking into account the patients’ ages and smoking status, the researchers found that the 399 patients with at least one additional disease (including cardiovascular diseases, diabetes, hepatitis B, chronic obstructive pulmonary disease, chronic kidney diseases, and cancer) had a 79% greater chance of requiring intensive care or a respirator or both, or of dying.

 The numbers are these: While patients who reported no health conditions had a case fatality rate of 0.9%, patients with health conditions had much higher rates—10.5% for those with cardiovascular disease, 7.3% for diabetes, 6.3% for chronic respiratory disease, 6.0% for hypertension, and 5.6% for cancer.
 Case fatality rate was also very high for cases categorized as critical at 49.0%.

-Like any virus, SARS-CoV / Covid-19 attacks people with low immune systems and people who get ill easily due to weak immunity responses.
+Like with any viral or non-viral condition, people get ill easily due to weak immunity responses.
 The Immune system is built on beneficial live bacteria that lives in the gut (built from fiber-rich foods) which protect the human body from disease.
-When the immune system response is low, weak, or damaged it becomes a open invitation for either contagious (coronavirus) or non contagious diseases (diabetes, heart disease, cancer).
+When the immune system response is low, weak, or damaged it becomes a open invitation for disease.

 Plant-based foods increase and help the intestinal flora, the intestinal “good” bacteria, and the overall gut microbiome health which makes up to 85% of the body’s immune system.
 On the contrary, animal foods deplete the body from good bacteria, promote inflammation, and are the underlying cause of cardiovascular diseases, diabetes, hepatitis B, chronic obstructive pulmonary disease, chronic kidney diseases, and cancer.